kirbsraspberrypi/pencil-cover/README.md

-# Pencil Cover
+# Pencil Lead Protective Cover

-How to create a protective cover for your lead pencils.
-Since sharpened/pinted pencils are prone to breakge when we just put it on our bags
+On this short tutorial you will learn on how to create a protective cover for your lead pencils.
+Since sharpened/pointed pencils are prone to breakge when we just put it on our bags, unless we have those metal pencil/pen cases.

 # Materials: